 You should not deal with this yourself.
-Clear indications or disclosure of abuse must be reported to Birmingham Children's Trust or other local safeguarding board for schools outside of Birmingham without delay, by the Head Teacher/Principal, DSL or in exceptional circumstances by the staff member who has raised the concern.
+Clear indications or disclosure of abuse must be reported to Birmingham Children's Trust without delay, by the Head Teacher/Principal, DSL or in exceptional circumstances by the staff member who has raised the concern.

 Children making a disclosure may do so with difficulty, having chosen carefully to whom they will speak.
 Listening to and supporting a child/young person who has been abused can be traumatic for the adults involved.
-Support for you will be available from your DSL or Head Teacher.
+Support for you will be available from your DSL or Head Teacher/Principal.